 • Why is it unsafe for youth to consume cannabis?

 The brain continues developing until around age 25, and the use of cannabis may interfere with this development.
 This is because when consumed, cannabis directly interacts with your brain and central nervous system.
-Risks are increased with heavy, prolonged consumption and the early onset of use.
+Risks increase with heavy, prolonged consumption and regular consumption at an early age.

 • How long will cannabis stay in my system?

-This always depends on how much you consume, how you consume it and your genetics, age, personality, sex and other personal biological factors.
-Effects can take up to 24 hours to fully dissipate, but THC can be detectable in the bloodstream for up to seven days or more, depending on several factors, including frequency of use.
+How long cannabis stays in your system depends on individual factors, such as how much you consume, how you consume it and your genetics, age, personality, sex and other personal biological factors.
+Effects can take up to 24 hours to fully dissipate, but tetrahydrocannabinol (THC) can be detectable in the bloodstream for up to seven days or more, depending on several factors, including frequency of consumption.

-There are few reports of secondary intoxication (i.e. from second hand smoke or vape), but it also depends on a number of factors, including dose and ventilation of the space.
+There are few reports of secondary intoxication (for example, from second-hand smoke), but it also depends on a number of factors, including dose and ventilation of the space.

 • Do all cannabis products make you “high”?

-No. Cannabis products containing THC will have an intoxicating effect or produce a “high”.
-However, some cannabis products are exclusively CBD and generally have no intoxicating effects.
+No. Cannabis products containing tetrahydrocannabinol (THC) will have an intoxicating effect or produce a “high.”
+However, some cannabis products contain exclusively cannabidiol (CBD) and generally have no intoxicating effects.

 • Can I cook with cannabis?